benjamindominikmaier/mixedstrobes_altstrobes/README.md

   --randstrobe_index    Produce chains of matches that are in identical order in both sequences (collinear chaining algorithm) and compute matching metrics for randstrobes (default: False)
   --hybridstrobe_index  Produce chains of matches that are in identical order in both sequences (collinear chaining algorithm) and compute matching metrics for hybridstrobes (default: False)
   --altstrobe_index     Produce chains of matches that are in identical order in both sequences (collinear chaining algorithm) and compute matching metrics for altstrobes (default: False)
+  --multistrobe_index   Produce chains of matches that are in identical order in both sequences (collinear chaining algorithm) and compute matching metrics for multistrobes (default: False)
   --mixedminstrobe_index
                         Produce chains of matches that are in identical order in both sequences (collinear chaining algorithm) and compute matching metrics for mixed minstrobes/kmers based on
                         --strobe_fraction (default: False)